-- Note: - Different options may be available depending on what type of document you are downloading. - To view a list of documents you have already downloaded, select the History drop-down list in the global navigation bar and view the Research Map.
+- Different options may be available depending on what type of document you are downloading. - To view a list of documents you have already downloaded, select the History drop-down list in the global navigation bar and view the Research Map.
 Your document download is shown in the list of your activities (indicated using the type Download).
 Click this Download link and choose Retrieve Items from the Actions list to view your options for retrieving it.

 Value Description Selected Documents (n) tab The document titles of the documents you selected to download.
 If you want to remove any documents before downloading them, you can clear them at this tab.
 Basic Options tab What do you want to download?
-Select one of the following options, depending on whether you're downloading a results list or documents: Selected documents (n) - Select this to download all the documents you selected.
+Select one of the following options, depending on whether you're downloading a results list or documents: Full documents for selected results (n) - Select this to download all the documents you selected.
 Note: Select Include document attachments, where available to also include any attached documents associated with the items you are downloading.
 See How do I download, print, email, and send to Dropbox the document attachments associated with my results? for details.
-Document attachments only (where available) - If any documents you want to download contain attachments, you can choose to download only those attachments (and not the related documents).
-Results list for: "search term" - Select this to download the results list (not the documents themselves).
-Profile Suite Report or Verdict & Settlement Analyzer Report - Select this to download the full profile report.
-(Once you select this option, you must decide if you want to download just the charts and graphs, or if you want to download charts and graphs and the results list.)
+Attachments only for selected results, where available - If any documents you want to download contain attachments, you can choose to download only those attachments (and not the related documents).
+The following results from your results list - Select this to download the results list (not the documents themselves), and then enter the specific results you want delivered.
+You can download up to 250 of the top 1,000 results. ■ Profile Suite Report or Verdict & Settlement Analyzer Report - Select this to download the full profile report.
+(Once you select this option, you must decide if you want to download just the charts and graphs, or if you want to download charts and graphs and the results list.
+If you choose to deliver the results list, you can select any number or combination of results up to 250 total.)
 (Litigation Profile Suite or Verdict & Settlement Analyzer users only.)
 Document type Select the format in which you would like the documents to be downloaded.
 Portable Document Format (.PDF) - Downloads the documents in .pdf document.
-Files downloaded in .pdf format can be opened and viewed using a PDF viewer, such as Adobe ® Acrobat Reader.
+Files downloaded in .pdf format can be opened and viewed using a PDF viewer, such as Adobe® Acrobat Reader.
 (Acrobat Reader is an application that may be downloaded free if you do not already have it.)
 Microsoft Word-compatible (.DOCX) - Downloads the documents in Microsoft Word 2007 format.
-WordPerfect-compatible (.WP) - Downloads the document in WordPerfect- compatible format.
-LexisNexis ® CaseMap - Downloads the documents in LexisNexis ® CaseMap format.
+1 WordPerfect-compatible (.WP) - Downloads the document in WordPerfect- compatible format. ■ LexisNexis [®] CaseMap - Downloads the documents in LexisNexis [®] CaseMa format.